silverbios/cs-mikrotik-bouncer-alt/README.md

 ## Prerequisites

-You should have a Mikrotik appliance and a CrowdSec instance running.
+You should have a MikroTik appliance and a CrowdSec instance running.
 The container is available as docker image `quay.io/kaszpir/cs-mikrotik-bouncer`.
-It must have access to CrowdSec and to Mikrotik.
+It must have access to CrowdSec and to MikroTik.

 # Configuration

 Read below instructions below doing anything.
-First we configure mikrotik device by adding firewall rules.
+First we configure MikroTik device by adding firewall rules.
-Then we create a bouncer in crowdsec.
+Then we create a bouncer in CrowdSec.
 After that prepare config for the bouncer and start the app or container.

-## Mikrotik config
+## MikroTik config

-### Mikrotik user
+### MikroTik user

-Add user to mikrotik to allow access via RouterOS API.
+Add user to MikroTik to allow access via RouterOS API.

 ```shell
 /user add name=crowdsec-bouncer-user password=hunter2 group=full disabled=no